-3.7 TR-FFT Fire Fighter Telephone Module Connection
+3.9 TR-FFT Firefighter Telephone Module Connection

-The TR-FFT provides the connection for a single Class B or Class A telephone audio circuit.
-See Section 4 and Section 5 for examples of audio zone configurations.
-A monitor module can be used to monitor the connection of the Fire Fighter Telephone remote handset (TR-RHS) into the TR-FPJ, which is then displayed on the TR-FFT active zone LED during the JumpStart feature.
+The TR-FFT provides a connection for a single Class B or Class A Telephone Audio Circuit.
+Refer to Section 4 and Section 5 for examples of the audio zone configurations.
+A monitor module can be used to monitor the connection of the TR-RHS (Firefighter Telephone Remote Handset) into the TR-FPJ, which is then displayed on the TR-FFT active zone LED during JumpStart operation.

-Figure 3.10 Monitor Modules to TR-FFT Connections
+Figure 3.11 TR-FFT Connections